-The percentage scores and letter scores will appear in the Parent Portal of PowerSchool.
-All grade reporting will be done online via PowerSchool. - NO HARD COPY OF PROGRESS/REPORT CARDS WILL BE AVAILABLE unless requested by the parent.
-All parents will be provided with a Username and Password to access PowerSchool Parent Portal at the beginning of each school year.
+All grade reporting will be done online via PowerSchool Parent Portal.
+A printable copy of competency based progress reports and grade reports can be accessed through your Parent/Student Portal.
+Teacher comments may be recorded on the printable progress report/ report card.
+All parents/guardians and students will be provided with a Username and Password to access PowerSchool Parent Portal at the beginning of each school year.